marius851000/pmd_hack_weekly/model-yyyy-mm-dd.md

 ## Sprites and Portraits
 *Sprites are animated using APNG.
 If sprites aren't animated, check that your browser support it.
 Only old browser shouldn't support it.*

-## personal announcement
-*personnal announce of person working on hacking stuff that can't be put in other area*